stephengrier/solax_to_mqtt/README.md

 pip3 install -r requirements.txt
 ```

 The code expects to find its configuration in `/etc/solax_to_mqtt.yaml`.
-An
+The
-example config file can taken from the `solax_to_mqtt.yaml.example` file:
+`solax_to_mqtt.yaml.example` file contains an example config that you can copy
+and edit for your purposes:

 ```
 cp solax_to_mqtt.yaml.example /etc/solax_to_mqtt.yaml